Jack Soo

-Jack Soo (born Goro Suzuki, October 28, 1917 – January 11, 1979) was an American singer and actor.
+Jack Soo (born Goro Suzuki, October 28, 1917 – January 11, 1979) was an American actor and singer.
 He was best known for his role as Detective Nick Yemana on the television sitcom Barney Miller.

-Early life
+Early life, family and education

-Soo was born Goro Suzuki on a ship traveling in the Pacific Ocean from the United States to Japan in 1917.
-His parents lived in Oakland, California, and they decided that as he was the oldest boy, they wanted to have him born in Japan.
+Jack Soo was born Goro Suzuki on a ship traveling in the Pacific Ocean from the United States to Japan on October 28, 1917.
+His parents lived in Oakland, California, and they decided that as he was their first son, they wanted to have him born in Japan.

 He graduated from University of California, Berkeley with a degree in English.
-He lived in Oakland until ordered into internment along with other Japanese Americans during World War II and the signing of Executive Order 9066.
+He lived in Oakland until ordered into internment along with other Japanese Americans during World War II and in the wake of the passage of Executive Order 9066.
 He was sent to the Topaz War Relocation Center in Utah.
 His fellow internees recalled him as a "camp favorite," an entertainer singing at dances and numerous events.

+Career

 Soo's career as an entertainer began in earnest at the end of the war, first as a stand-up nightclub performer primarily in the Midwestern United States.
-He changed his name to Jack Soo while working at a Chinese night club called Chin's in Cleveland to avoid prejudice against him as a Japanese-American.

-During his years playing the nightclub circuit, he met and became friends with future Barney Miller producer Danny Arnold, who was also a performer at the time.

-Career
+To avoid anti-Japanese-American prejudice, he adopted the name Jack Soo while working in nightclubs such as Chin's, a Chinese nightclub in Cleveland, Ohio.
+He also took on the surname Soo that he had used to leave the internment camp at Topaz.

-Soo finally earned his big break in 1958 when he was cast in the Broadway musical hit Flower Drum Song in the role of the show master of ceremonies and comedian Frankie Wing ("Gliding through my memoree").
-He was working in San Francisco at the Forbidden City, a Chinese nightclub and cabaret, where he was discovered by the dancer-director of Flower Drum Song, Gene Kelly.
-He was offered the chance to go to Broadway on the condition that he change his name to something Chinese, as Flower Drum Song is set in San Francisco's Chinatown.
-At that time, he adopted the surname that he had used to leave the internment camp at Topaz, "Soo".
-Soo switched to the Sammy Fong role (Chinatown's "Nathan Detroit") during the run and played the role when the film version (1961) of the musical was made.
+His big break occurred in 1958 when he was cast in the Broadway musical hit Flower Drum Song in the role of the show MC and comedian Frankie Wing ("Gliding through my memoree").
+Soo had been working in San Francisco at the Forbidden City, a Chinese nightclub and cabaret, where he was discovered by the actor and dancer Gene Kelly who was directing theFlower Drum Song.
+Soo switched to the Sammy Fong role (Chinatown's "Nathan Detroit") during the run and reprised the role when the film version (1961) of the musical was made.